 - Do you play piano?
 Yes, but not like Kristy does.
 (Obviously, very few people in the world play like she does.)
 I’m a shaky intermediate player, nothing fancy.
 But I do love classical music, and when I was younger, I wanted to be an opera singer.
 If you’re curious about the music in the novella, I put together a playlist on Spotify.
 And, Easter egg alert, I lent Brennan my piano. ; )

-- Are there any content warnings?
+- Are there any content notes?
 For my story, on-page sex and alcohol use; profanity; on-page anxiety, depression, and stage fright.